f5devcentral/f5xc-emea-workshop/docs/class6/module1/module1.rst

 Getting to know the ChatBot
 ###########################

-Before we move forward we need to get a better understanding of how the ChatBot in Arcadia is working.
+Before we move forward, we need to get a better understanding of how the ChatBot in Arcadia works.
-In the next sections we will go through the different capabilities of the ChatBot and how they have been implemented.
+In the next sections, we will go through the different capabilities of the ChatBot and how they have been implemented.

-1. In the UDF deployment click on **Components** -> **Access** under **MicroK8s** -> **Arcadia Onprem**
+1. In the UDF deployment, click on **Components** -> **Access** under **MicroK8s** -> **Arcadia Onprem**.

-2. Login with the following credentials
+2. Log in with the following credentials:

    .. table::
       :widths: auto